We had a difficult time putting together a Top 10 Best Hawaii Waterfalls List.

-This list is based on our own personal experiences so it’s genuine.
+We base this list on our own personal experiences so you know we’ve compiled something genuine.

 Besides, we believe we’ve seen enough waterfalls in the Hawaiian Islands to put together such a list.